- Intellectual Property

 “As a leading worldwide manufacturer of hard disc drives and digital storage systems, Seagate depends on the highest quality patent services like those provided by the experienced attorneys of Taylor English.
 The firm’s commitment to quality is just as important as its commitment to efficiency.”

-- Ken Massaroni, Executive Vice President, General Counsel and Chief Administrative Officer, Seagate Technology LLC
+- Ken Massaroni, Former Executive Vice President, General Counsel and Chief Administrative Officer, Seagate Technology LLC

 - Successful defense of Comverge, Inc. in patent infringement action relating to energy usage management